tuur29/timespandash/README.md

 ## Build & Deploy

-Run `npm run build` to build the project.
+Run `npm run build --prod -prod --no-aot --aot=false --base-href ./` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### Github Pages